apache/arrow-site/_posts/2019-09-03-faster-strings-cpp-parquet.md

 Some of the particular JIRA issues related to this work include:

 - Vectorize comparators for computing statistics ([PARQUET-1523][1])
-- Read binary directly data directly into DictionaryBuilder<T>
+- Read binary directly data directly into dictionary builder ([ARROW-3769][2])
-  ([ARROW-3769][2])
-- Writing Parquet's dictionary indices directly into DictionaryBuilder<T>
+- Writing Parquet's dictionary indices directly into dictionary builder ([ARROW-3772][3])
-  ([ARROW-3772][3])
 - Write dense (non-dictionary) Arrow arrays directly into Parquet data encoders ([ARROW-6152][4])
-- Direct writing of arrow::DictionaryArray to Parquet column writers ([ARROW-3246][5])
+- Direct writing of `arrow::DictionaryArray` to Parquet column writers ([ARROW-3246][5])
 - Supporting changing dictionaries ([ARROW-3144][6])
 - Internal IO optimizations and improved raw `BYTE_ARRAY` encoding performance ([ARROW-4398][7])

 One of the challenges of developing the Parquet C++ library is that we maintain low-level read and write APIs that do not involve the Arrow columnar data structures.
-So we have had to take care to do Arrow-related optimizations without impacting non-Arrow Parquet users, which includes database systems like Clickhouse and Vertica.
+So we have had to take care to implement Arrow-related optimizations without impacting non-Arrow Parquet users, which includes database systems like Clickhouse and Vertica.

 # Background: how Parquet files do dictionary encoding

-Many direct and indirect users of Apache Arrow use dictionary encoding to improve performance and memory use on binary or string data types that include many repeated values. pandas users will know this as the [Categorical type][8] while in R such encoding is known as [`factor`][9].
+Many direct and indirect users of Apache Arrow use dictionary encoding to improve performance and memory use on binary or string data types that include many repeated values.
+MATLAB or pandas users will know this as the Categorical type (see [MATLAB docs][13] or [pandas docs][8]) while in R such encoding is known as [`factor`][9].
 In the Arrow C++ library and various bindings we have the `DictionaryArray` object for representing such data in memory.

 For example, an array such as